Revised by: Faculty Board of Science and Technology, 2019-03-11

-Complementary assignments A student who does not fully meet the the requirements to pass an examination but is close to a grade of Pass may, upon a decision by the examiner, receive a complementary assignment in order to meet the criteria.
-The complementary assignment shall be adapted to the particular outcomes that the student has failed to reach.
+Complementary assignments A student who does not meet the requirements to pass an examination can, if decided by the examiner, be given a complementary assignment to reach the requirements to pass the examination.
+The complementary assignment should be individually modified to the specific requirements that the student has failed to reach.
 The complementary assignment should be finished within two weeks after the result of the first examination is announced.

 Academic credit transfer Students have the right to request that previous studies, or equivalent knowledge and skills acquired in a professional, work-related capacity, be validated and transferred into credits on an equivalent course or programme at Umeå University.
 Applications for credit transfer should be addressed to Student Services/Degree Evaluation Office.
 More information can be found at the Umeå University student web site (www.student.umu.se/english) and in Chapter 6 of the Higher Education Ordinance.
 Appeals may be made to the Higher Education Appeals Board (ÖNH) against a decision by the university not to approve an application for credit transfer (Higher Education Ordinance, Chapter 12), even in cases where only a part of the application has been rejected.